- Author: Kyrasis

-- Unless you have leftover RP from combat (or some critters around), you will be unable to build the RP needed to use this ability outside of combat.
+- Unless you have leftover RP from combat, a critter around, or are a blood elf, you will be unable to build the RP needed to use this ability outside of combat.

 [Control Undead] – This can turn some undead targets into our pet for a short period of time, which provides bonus damage, situationally useful abilities, and crowd control.

 - M+ enemies lose their bonus health and damage from the key level when controlled.
 Still, it can be worth using for the damage if you can minimize the time lost from managing your pet.